 There’s one word that describes luxury fashion loyalty programs perfectly: exclusivity.
 Affluent buyers wish to be rewarded just like anyone else, just with the added expectation of higher-class treatment.
 Therefore the reward system should focus on gifts and benefits that either hold higher value or only available for the upper echelon of the member base.

-In terms of gifts, luxury fashion loyalty programs have a higher tendency of featuring experiential rewards, including designer clothes that are otherwise unavailable for purchase, signed merchandise from famous fashionistas or influencers, as well as partner rewards from high-end restaurants and hotels.
+In terms of gifts, luxury membership programs have a higher tendency of featuring experiential rewards, including designer clothes that are otherwise unavailable for purchase, signed merchandise from famous fashionistas or influencers, as well as partner rewards from high-end restaurants and hotels.

 As for exclusive treatment, luxury fashion loyalty programs offer VIP tiers that are only available to the top 100 highest spenders.
 Entering such a prestigious group requires a high customer lifetime value in exchange for an outstanding status within the community.